 What Type of Trader is Seeking Alpha Best For?

 Seeking Alpha is ideal for traders who are operating on timescales from several weeks to several years.
-The articles on Seeking Alpha are not instantaneous news designed for day traders, but rather focus on holding positions over the course of several earnings reports.
-This timescale is reinforced by the fundamental financial data available within Seeking Alpha, which spans years.
+The articles on Seeking Alpha are not instantaneous news designed for day traders but rather focus on holding positions over the course of several earnings reports.
+This timescale is reinforced by the fundamental financial data available within the website, which spans years.

 On top of that, traders who have a strong understanding of both fundamental and technical analysis will get the most out of Seeking Alpha.
-The platform’s content is fairly high-level and, while most articles make cohesive arguments, you’ll want to perform your own analyses beyond simply looking at the ratings given by authors and analysts.
+The platform’s content is fairly high-level.
+While most articles make cohesive arguments, you’ll want to perform your own analyses beyond simply looking at the ratings given by authors and analysts.
 If you are looking for a simpler stock recommendation service, you may consider The Motley Fool Stock Advisor (see how they compare here).

 - Huge number of free articles analyzing individual stocks